AntonVasko/mona_lisa_python/README.md

 # mona_lisa_python
-Drawing Mona Lisa from pixel image
+Drawing Mona Lisa from pixels image
 Use PIL and turtle module.
 Thats all.